hack3ric/mimic/README.md

 To run Mimic, you need a fairly recent Linux kernel, compiled with BPF (`CONFIG_BPF_SYSCALL=y`), BPF JIT (`CONFIG_BPF_JIT=y`), and BTF (`CONFIG_DEBUG_INFO_BTF=y`) support.
 Most distros enable them on 64-bit systems by default.
 On single-board computers with custom kernel, recompilation with these options enabled is probably needed.

+To check if current kernel have these options enabled, run `` grep CONFIG_[...] /boot/config-`uname -r` `` or `zgrep CONFIG_[...] /proc/config.gz`, where `CONFIG_[...]` is one of the kernel configurations above.

 BPF support varies depending on architecture, kernel version and distro configurations.
 Be ready if installed kernel won't load eBPF programs JITed even when enabled, or JIT does not support calling kernel function.

-The following is a list of kernel versions verified to work on certain architectures; feel free to test out and contribute to the list!
+The following is a list of kernel versions verified to work on certain architectures, or reasons why it will not work; feel free to test out and contribute to the list!

 - x86_64: >= v6.1
 - riscv64: >= v6.7
+- i386: JIT will fail with `** NOT YET **: opcode 85` in kernel output

 ### Kernel Module